wr1492/notes_app/README.md

 This is the first Flask app.
 I used Pycharm to edit my code.

 I made a Flask web app for taking notes.
 I wanted to have some research tools.
-I added a wikipidia search.
+I added a Wikipedia search.
 I am working on adding a tools sidebar that will have a calculator, to-do-list and a few others.
 The file structure is simple.
 The app.py only checks if the name and executes app.run():